The Problem is not with the ALCOHOL, but the WATER.

 At Genesis Pharms, our solvent choice is pure isopropanol alcohol and I would like to take this opportunity to lay out the facts of the science behind our choice.

 When I first heard of RSO I couldn’t help but notice the solvent debate and I knew there had to be a correct answer.
 So, I consulted with PhD chemists, went into the lab, and learned the science behind solvents.
 The first thing I learned was that the difference between Ethyl alcohol and Isopropyl alcohol is a single carbon molecule, and that Ethyl is an intoxicant while Iso is not.
 Now everyone knows that no alcohol is considered healthy, however, I learned that with proper heat control, any alcohol can be easily removed from a final product.
-We routinely get the residual solvent down to a couple hundred ppm, so with Genesis Pharms Whole Plant Concentrate (RSO), it would take ingesting thousands of grams of oil to get a single gram of alcohol.
+We routinely get the residual solvent down to none detected, or maybe up to a couple hundred ppm, so with Genesis Pharms Whole Plant Concentrate (RSO), it would take ingesting thousands of grams of oil to get a single gram of alcohol.

 Another rule of science is that life can’t survive without water.
 Those who use 95% alcohol also have water acting as a solvent.
 This results in a great deal of water and water-soluble matter being in the final product.
 It is difficult to remove water from the final product, and even more difficult to remove water-soluble matter.
 Genesis Pharms Whole Plant Concentrate does contain miniscule amounts of water, however, there is not enough present to support microbial or fungal life.
 Those that leave water in their product run the risk of having living organisms in their product.
 Believe me, the last things you want to ingest are living, organic organisms!